isomerpages/moe-yuhuasec/_our-ccas/Physical Sports/Wushu.md

 ### Background

-The Yuhua Wushu Team was established in March 2008, under the influence of Mr Vincent Ng, an ex-Yuhuan who became a Wushu World Champion.
+The Yuhua Wushu Team was established in March 2008, under the influence of Mr Vincent Ng, an ex-Yuhuan who became a Wushu World Champion.&nbsp;&nbsp;

 Although most of our members join us with little or no experience in the sport, many are able to put up quality performances after a few months of learning cool moves such as the double flying kick and butterfly twist.
-They also master weapons ranging from fists, daggers, swords, broadswords to cudgels and spears.
+They also master weapons ranging from fists, daggers, swords, broadswords to cudgels and spears.&nbsp;&nbsp;

 Being both a competitive sport and a performing art, we compete in two national level competitions every year, and are invited to perform for many of our school’s functions.

-Wushu is the best place to build self-discipline, resilience, mental toughness and physical strength - attributes which will stand us in good stead in life.
+一动一静皆功夫，能文能武裕华人

+Wushu, a traditional Chinese martial art, is not just a physical practice, but also about developing character while at the same time emphasizing teamwork and unity.
+To achieve a great performance, Yuhua Wushu team embodies the principles of “one heart, one mind and one team.”.
+The smooth and powerful movements embody the self-discipline and resilience of the wushu team, while the graceful and skillful techniques demonstrate their perseverance and confidence.
 Our team awaits you, a future Kung Fu Master!

+**

-\-> Watch our CCA Orientation Video here!
+\-&gt; Watch our CCA Orientation Video here!&nbsp;
 [https://drive.google.com/file/d/1ZygJ2252JAAS2e0GcAHQ-X9Hw9WMG9Cx/view?usp=drivesdk](https://drive.google.com/file/d/1ZygJ2252JAAS2e0GcAHQ-X9Hw9WMG9Cx/view?usp=drivesdk)

 ### Our Team

 **Teachers in charge:**

-Ms Alvina Leong
 Mdm Yang Yan
 Mrs Lek Meixuan